ehbrandon/icj-consortium.org/_pages/about.md

 For more information contact <info@icj-consortium.org>

-Sign up to our mailing list to be notified when the site is updated:
+Join our mailing list to be notified when the site is updated:

 {% include global/mailing-list.html %}